mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Your food is ready," thi said.

   Melna accepted the three small packages carefully, surprised by their weight.
 She paused, thinking to say something else, but settled on a simple "goodbye" and departed to rejoin with the others.
-Upon her return she noticed Linyu standing in a corner, taking in the sounds and ignoring Pomri who was trying to make small talk.
+Upon her return she noticed Linyu standing in a corner, fiddling with a length of brass wire and ignoring Pomri who was trying to make small talk.

+  "What's thi doing," Melna asked.

+  "I don't know.
+A seller had some seaweed hanging on it, and then Linyu felt it and got all excited.
+I was getting hungry anyway so I just bought both."

+  "I see", she said, perplexed.

-  "Bread?," she butted in, lighting up Linyu's face.
-She handed them both a cake and then leaned against a wall near Linyu to eat her fish.
+  She turned to Linyu and announced, "Bread?" lighting up Linyu's face.
+Thi immediately put away the piece of wire and she handed them both a circle of bread each.
+She opened the wrapped fish and leaned against a wall near Linyu to eat.

   "The people here," she addressed Pomri.
 "They're blissfully ignorant of their impending doom.
 It's like they aren't prepared at all."